CubeAPM

 CubeAPM CubeAPM

 Elasticsearch powers critical workloads across search, logging, and analytics — indexing billions of documents and serving real-time queries at scale.
 Yet, as clusters grow, visibility into node health, query latency, shard balance, and JVM performance becomes essential.
-Without continuous monitoring, issues like slow indexing, disk pressure, or circuit breaker triggers can silently degrade performance and lead to costly downtime.

 CubeAPM delivers deep, OpenTelemetry-native observability for Elasticsearch.
 It automatically tracks cluster metrics, slow queries, thread pool saturation, garbage collection, and index latency — correlating them with logs and traces for complete visibility.
-With smart sampling, and $0.15/GB predictable pricing, CubeAPM helps teams monitor Elasticsearch clusters of any size without spiraling costs.
+With smart sampling and $0.15/GB predictable pricing, CubeAPM helps teams monitor Elasticsearch clusters of any size without spiraling costs.

 In this guide, we’ll explore how modern observability platforms approach Elasticsearch monitoring, the core features that matter most, and how pricing and scalability differ across solutions.

-Top Elasticsearch Monitoring Tools in 2025
+Top Elasticsearch Monitoring Tools

 1. CubeAPM